-- Salesforce ABC’s
+- Salesforce ABC’s (Salesforce terminology to consult)

-Continue to set the stage by involving management from start to finish.
 Emphasize the importance of training and ensure your management team has all the tools they need to support it.
 Their help and support is key to encouraging your users to adopt Salesforce with ease.

 4. Identify Your Users

-Figure out who needs to be trained and what processes they’ll need to use in their everyday work especially if you’re training users from different departments.
+Define from individual performance who needs to be trained and what processes they’ll need to use in their everyday work especially if you’re training users from different departments.

 For example, you can host an exclusive training session for your management team and teach them how to run through their common tasks such as creating and accessing dashboards and reports.
 Similarly for your end-users, you can teach them how to input data and update records.